mindvalley/universal-player/README.md

 # MindvalleyUniversalPlayer

-## Development
+## Development & Testing

 We use Yarn to manage packages.
-And Vue CLI to run linting & testing.
+And Vue CLI for development, linting & testing.
 Please install both before you begin any development on the player.

 ```